Prague, Czech Republic

 • Normal, pathologic anatomy and clinical examination of female pelvis

-• Image based anatomy including US, CT, MRI and conventional radiography
+• Image-based pelvic anatomy including US, CT, MRI and conventional radiography

 • Combination of external irradiation and brachytherapy